developer-zebra/developer-zebra-site/src/mdna/index.md

  - image-location: right
    title: "DataWedge 'Wake Up and Scan' Makes Scanning Faster"
    subtitle: New in Zebra DataWedge 8.1
    description: With DataWedge, instantly capture barcodes with the press of the scan button, eliminating delays and improving productivity.
-DataWedge allows any application on the device to acquire data from various input sources, manipulate data based on basic or custom rules, and output data to the app.
    url: /datawedge/latest/guide/about/
    button_text: Learn More
    video: bR_uJwpVZD0